Forecast: Sunny, muggy before storm risk returns

-For much of Long Island, Tuesday is bringing dry, partly sunny skies during the day, before slight chances of showers and thunderstorms enter the picture at night, forecasters said.
+Kennedy and LaGuardia airports were reporting arrival and departure delays with precipitation affecting areas to the west, the FAA said.

-Parts of Nassau County are expected to see showers start earlier in the afternoon.
+Tuesday is bringing partly sunny skies for the most part on Long Island, with just a slight chance for showers and thunderstorms, forecasters said.

 This comes in a week dominated by unsettled conditions and tropical air, making near-normal temperatures topping out mostly in the low 80s feel uncomfortably muggy, the National Weather Service said.